-Three Remaining Abu Sayyaf Terrorists in Bohol Now On Survival Mode, No Longer A Threat
+Three Remaining Abu Sayyaf Terrorists In Bohol Now On Survival Mode, No Longer A Threat

 — DWDD (@dwdd1134) April 18, 2017

 It was believed that the ASG utilized pump boats from the island of Sulu in Southern Philippines to reach the island of Bohol.
-Veteran Intelligence officer and Chief-of-staff of the Armed Forces of the Philippines (AFP) Eduardo Año told the press that the Armed Forces could have performed better with the news of Abu Sayyaf leaving Sulu.
+Eduardo Año, veteran intelligence officer and chief-of-staff of the Armed Forces of the Philippines (AFP), told the press that the Armed Forces could have performed better with the news of Abu Sayyaf leaving Sulu.

 “When we receive an intel report, we validate it.
 We cross-check.
 It’s not like we’re watching a CCTV and we see everything.
 We have to validate the intent of the Abu Sayyaf, whether they will go to Sabah, Palawan, Iloilo, or as far as Luzon.
 Those are the immediate questions.”

 The AFP general, however, stated that they were not late to counter the group.
-Abu Sayyaf is said to have links to international Islamic terrorist group, Al-Qaeda network.
+Abu Sayyaf is said to have links to international Islamic terrorist group, the Al-Qaeda network.

-[Featured Image by Rey Bayoging/ AP Images]
+[Featured Image by Rey Bayoging/AP Images]